-Langer Construction will conduct a professional short-term radon test that meets the EPA’s radon testing standards.
+Langer Construction will conduct a professional short-term radon test and radon mitigation services that meet the EPA’s radon testing standards.
 The testing device (a continuous radon monitor) will be placed in the lowest lived in or livable level of the home or building.
 Radon testing takes a minimum of 48 hours.
 When the test is complete, we will email a copy of the report to you.
 The report will display the average radon level as well as graph out the hourly levels.
 When the short-term test results are greater than 4 pCi/L the EPA recommends that mitigation be performed.

 Langer Construction, Inc. is a licensed, certified mitigation contractor and follows all EPA protocols when installing the mitigation system.